-Evaluation of this system would require complete review and testing of all condition-specific questionnaires (both in REDCap and paper forms) for ease of use, proper questioning and language, and accurate data extraction/exportation of reports for analyses.
-Develop or edit data output into a dataset that is usable for end users such as local health departments and state enteric staff.
+Evaluation of this system would require complete review and testing of all condition-specific questionnaires (both in REDCap and paper forms) for ease of use, proper questioning and language, and accurate exportation of reports for data analyses.
+The AEF will help develop or edit data output that is available for end users such as LHD and state enteric staff.